anikiyusuf/CSS-Framework2/README.md

 -  **It saves time**

   A CSS framework lays out the groundwork for you so you can start developing quicker.If you are work with a team you all have the same shared CSS code , so collaborative effort sped up as well.

-- It helps you build good habits

 -  **They relive cross-browser concern**
   CSS framework make your work look similar on all browser .
 It's already coded to look similar  across all browser , so you can focus on customizing and creating content rather than tweaking the base appearance

 - **It reduce bug popping up**

  Using CSS framework will keep your code away from bugs most of the time.
 CSS framework will have to make the proper alignment to your code .

 - **Gives you clean  and symmetrical layouts**

   A grid-base  CSS framework set up multi-column arrangement with predefined pixel widths so you can focus on creating content rather than lining up blocks of text.

 ## Disadvantages of CSS Framework .